top of page

 The legislation governing international arbitration in Oman is the Omani Law of Arbitration in Civil and Commercial Disputes, which was issued by decree No. 47/1997 (amended by Royal Decree 3/2007).
 It is mainly based on the UNCITRAL Model Law.

 Under Omani law, the parties to a dispute are free to determine the applicable rules and procedures.
-If a party fails to comply with the agreed procedures, the Omani courts have powers to take any necessary actions on their behalf.
+If a party fails to comply with the agreed procedures, the Omani courts can take any necessary actions on their behalf.

 NEW YORK CONVENTION, 1958